Gaen-Tech/Gaen-Tech-AI-ROI-Platform-MVP/docs/API_GUIDE.md

 3.  **Parsing**: `JSON.parse()` is used to convert the cleaned string into a JavaScript object.
 4.  **Validation & Fallbacks**: After parsing, the object is validated.
     - It checks for the presence and correct type of `aiOpportunityScore` and `keyOpportunities`.
+    - It validates that each opportunity within `keyOpportunities` contains all required fields (`opportunity`, `problem`, `solution`, `estimatedImpact`).
+Incomplete opportunities are discarded.
-    - If `estimatedRoi` is missing, it is **calculated on the fly** by summing the `estimatedImpact` of each opportunity.
+    - If `estimatedRoi` is missing, it is **calculated on the fly** by summing the `estimatedImpact` of each valid opportunity.
 This prevents data integrity issues and ensures leads are always displayed correctly.
 5.  **Source Extraction**: The grounding sources are extracted from the `groundingMetadata` path.
 This provides the verifiable data that builds trust in the analysis.

 ## 5. Error Handling